The Dataset and DataArray objects used in the ECCOv4 Python package.¶

 allows you to access all of the subroutines and/or objects in a package with perhaps a long complicated name with a shorter, easier name.

-Let’s open the monthly mean temperature/salinity files for 2010 that we just downloaded.
+Let’s download and open the monthly mean temperature/salinity files for 2010.

 [4]: